nidragedd/nidragedd.github.io/_posts/2019-09-01-how-did-i-get-there.md

 who will take their personal time to explain advanced mathematical concepts to you.
 {: .small style="text-align: justify;"}

-While browsing the elitedatascience blog I already mentioned, I found this link to a youtube playlist containing all the videos from the
+While browsing the [elitedatascience](https://elitedatascience.com/) blog which I have already mentioned, I found this link to a youtube playlist containing all the videos from the
 [machine learning course given by Andrew Ng](https://www.youtube.com/watch?v=qeHZOdmJvFU&list=PLZ9qNFMHZ-A4rycgrgOYma6zxF4BZGGPW&index=1) (a rock star in the
 DataScience field) and I viewed them all.
 All of them.
 And some of them even several times.
 Of course there are no exercises but I also found this [blog](http://www.johnwittenauer.net/machine-learning-exercises-in-python-part-1/) of a person who had